Long Term Disability Claims Attorneys for Organic Brain Disease

 - Short-term memory loss

 Any of these symptoms can affect your physical or mental ability to perform your job-related duties.
-At Abell and Capitan Law, we know the impact of this type of disorder.
+At Capitan Law, we know the impact of this type of disorder.
 When you can’t work, you have no way to pay for your medical treatment or household expenses.
 It can become a significant source of stress in your life and impact your family.

 Our long-term disability claims attorneys will fight hard to ensure you receive benefits that provide financial relief.